smlx/hashy/README.md

 `hashy` is a CLI tool and Go library for inspection and manipulation of password hashes, such as you may find in `/etc/shadow` on Unix systems.
 It may be useful to sysadmins or security researchers.

+---
+**WARNING**

+Both the CLI and library interfaces are currently unstable may change at any time.

+---
+---
+**DISCLAIMER**

+I make no assertion about the security or otherwise of this software and I am not a cryptographer.
+If you are, please take a look at the code and send PRs or issues. :green_heart:

+---

 ### Features

 * Generate a password hash (similar to `mkpasswd`([code](https://github.com/rfc1036/whois), [manpage](https://manpages.debian.org/testing/whois/mkpasswd.1.en.html))